seonghwan97/portfolio/README.md

 **Duration:** Mar – Jun 2023
 - Graded assignments and supervised exams for the Software Programming course, upholding academic standards and integrity.
 - Addressed student inquiries about C/C++ with in-depth guidance, fostering a supportive and engaging learning environment.

+### Research Assistance
+**Location:** Seoul National University of Science and Technology
+**Duration:** Jan – Dec 2023
+- Collaborated with a faculty member and two researchers to develop object detection and incremental learning tasks, leveraging architectures such as ResNet, YOLO, and ViT.
+- Communicated technical findings effectively with peers and advisors, contributing to technical reports and documentation.

 ## Skills
 - **Programming Languages:** Python, Java, C/C++, SQL